-- Works with a variety of media types
+- Works with a variety of media types, including sand and soda

 In addition to its high pressure rating, the Speed Blaster also boasts a larger media reservoir than most gravity-fed models, which equates to fewer refills during a project.
 The Speed Blaster also happens to be one of the more expensive gravity-fed sandblasters on the market.